 Remember to save your home inventory list after your move and to add to it as you purchase new items for your home.
 The list might come in handy one day if your home sustains fire, flood or earthquake damage or if you are robbed.
 You'll need to submit an organized record of your possessions to claim insurance reimbursement.

 Why Should You Have All the Fun?

 Most couples or families have one person whom they see as the "organizer."
 It that's you, it can be good and bad.
 While it's nice to be thought of as organized, it's also an excuse for you to do all the work.
+So get the whole family involved.
 Make sure that everyone understands the system in place for your home inventory.
 If children are old enough, make them responsible for their own rooms.